Australia, New Zealand, Singapore and Vietnam constituency

 Australia, New Zealand, Singapore and Vietnam form a constituency that collectively represents their interests at the Board of Directors at the Asian Infrastructure Investment Bank.

-The constituency is currently led by Director Mr Chris Legg of Australia and Alternate Director Ms Dasha Richards of New Zealand.
+The constituency is currently led by Director Mr Chris Legg of Australia and Alternate Director Ms Khuong Thanh Ha of Vietnam.

 As the main representative of the constituency, the Director is the primary contact for AIIB Management and consults proactively with all other members of the constituency in seeking to understand their views and shape a shared constituency position on issues considered by the Board of Directors.
 Similarly, the Alternate Director takes a leading role in assisting the Director to represent the interests of the constituency.